Skip to main content

 A "Thenable" value is an object which has a then method, such as a Promise.
 The await keyword is generally used to retrieve the result of calling a Thenable's then method.

-If the await keyword is used on a value that is not a Thenable, the value is directly resolved immediately.
+If the await keyword is used on a value that is not a Thenable, the value is directly resolved, but will still pause execution until the next microtask.
 While doing so is valid JavaScript, it is often a programmer error, such as forgetting to add parenthesis to call a function that returns a Promise.

 .eslintrc.cjs